How South Jersey towns regulate Airbnb rentals

 “The hotel has a whole built-in mechanism to deal with that where security will come and deal with the situation, and if it escalates then it will go to the police,” Kurtz said.

-In Ocean City, which also chose to require a mercantile license for renters in June 2017, short-term renters are required to submit to safety inspections such as smoke detector, carbon monoxide detector and fire extinguishers, and to pay a $145 toward our Tourism Development Commission.
+In Ocean City, which also chose to require a mercantile license for renters in June 2017, short-term renters are required to submit to safety inspections of smoke detectors, carbon monoxide detectors and fire extinguishers, and to pay $145 toward the Tourism Development Commission.

-Most properties require an inspection when it applies for a Certificate of Occupancy, but these usually last for four months.

-Kurtz said that the peer-review system of an online platform can encourage hosts self-regulate.
+Kurtz said the peer-review system of an online platform can encourage hosts to self-regulate.